 : Can I do a day trip from Phuket?

-A: In some cases, yes, but it’s a long day.
-Day trips tend to leave at 8am or before and all guests need to be at Tab Lamu Pier for 7.45 at the very latest.
+A: Not through us.
+Day trips leave early from a pier north of Khao Lak.
 Phuket’s main hotel zone is more than an hour away, and taxis aren’t cheap.
 However, it does happen and is very convenient for those who take part.
-One or two of our diving centre partners do not accept Phuket-based guests, as they require them to ‘check in’ in person the day before the dive.
+Our only day trip operator does not accept Phuket-based guests, as they require them to ‘check in’ in person the day before the dive.

 : How about paying a tip for my liveaboard trip?
 Do I have to, and how much is a normal tip?